-- (also fit into)1.1 Constitute part of a situation or larger structure: I don’t think I fit into his plans for next seasonMore example sentences
+- (also fit into)1.1 (Of a person or thing) constitute part of a particular situation or larger structure: where do your sisters fit in?More example sentences

 - We don't have any children of our own yet but I don't see how any child of ours would fit into such a situation.

 - She just wasn't fitting into his plan at all tonight.

 - Where do you see broadband and videostreaming fitting into your plans?

 - Find room or have sufficient space for someone or something: can you fit any more books into the box?More example sentences